Safety Switches: What are they and do you need them?

 No. All safety switches must be installed by a licensed electrician – it is illegal to install one yourself.

-If you would like a quote on getting safety switches installed or inspected at your residence, simply fill out the form below and one of our qualified technicians will be in contact shortly!
+If you would like a quote on getting safety switches installed or inspected at your residence, simply click the button below and one of our qualified technicians will be in contact shortly!